TheRemjx01/ng-nguyen-blog/lib/md/grab-achiev.md

 - Rated Outstanding - in 2019 review
 - Be promoted 2 times in a year
 - Directly involved, support and Successfully launch Singapore Grab Rental and Indonesia Grab Rental
-- The proposed end 2 end solution has been widely applied in DAX and other Grab Tech Family
+- The proposed end 2 end solution has been widely applied in DAX and other